 - If the hero knows a way to get help, what obstacles can you throw in their path?

-Find out how to get more tips like these from the Writer Emergency Pack!
+Find out how to get more tips like these with your own Writer Emergency Pack XL!